Telefonica/cross-platform-actions/write-secret/README.md

 ## Inputs

-- `secret` - Name of the Github Secret to sync the secret to.
+- `secret` - Name of the GitHub Secret to sync the secret to.
-- `value` - Value of the Github Secret to sync the secret to.
+- `value` - Value of the GitHub Secret to sync the secret to.
 - `repositories` - List of repositories as a JSON string.
-- `token` - Github token to get access to the repository workflows
 - `environment` - Environment name to be used in the deploy secret.
+- `token` - GitHub token to get access to the GitHub API.

 ## Outputs